JosesChan/CNN_COVID_19/README.md

  Requires installation of packages using Python 3.9 (preferably through Anaconda)

+ Due to the size of Computed Tomography scans, upload to Github is challenging and it is recommended to download either RICORD datasets or use a custom dataset with DICOM file format.

  Steps to operate:
  Open environment
  Download Covid Positive and Negative files from RICORD 1A and RICORD 1B